lcolosi/lcolosi.github.io/_publications/2021-01-04-waveglider.md

 ## Overview

-In 2021, I began a 5-month appointment in the Air-Sea Interaction Laboratory working with Luc Lenain, Nicholas Pizzo, and Laurent Grare on a project investigating how to better understanding the nature of the measurements taking on the Wave Glider platform.
+In 2021, I began a 5-month appointment in the Air-Sea Interaction Laboratory working with Luc Lenain, Nicholas Pizzo, and Laurent Grare on a project investigating how to better understanding the nature of the measurements taking on the quasi-Lagrangian Wave Glider platform.

 Aspects of the Wave Glider that need to better understood include: